pulumi/docs/content/docs/guides/self-hosted/console.md

 ## What's In The Container?

+The Console container runs a web server using a Node 10-based image.

+### Server

-The Console container is a Node 10-based image.
-A single web server handles delivering UI static assets to your web browser, as well as handling authentication callbacks.
+The container runs a single web server which handles delivering UI static assets to your web browser, as well as handling authentication callbacks.
 The console will be served using port `3000` over HTTP by default.
-If [TLS](#tls-environment-variables) is configured the console will be served using port `3443` over HTTPS.
+If [TLS](#tls-environment-variables) is configured the console will instead be served using port `3443` over HTTPS.

 ## Primary Environment Variables